 Faculty of Arts and Humanities

 Being a module rep is a great opportunity to help shape your course and your learning experience.
 Module representatives are elected from all students on a module and are invited to attend student-staff consultative committees to discuss what is working well and what could be improved within the module.
 Reps also actively engage with their fellow students seeking out issues and presenting these to the union and the division for solutions.

 Commitment: circa 1-2 hour per week

-Course reps volunteer at the beginning of each semester to act as a voice for students on their module.
-Course Reps will be expected to undertake the following duties and responsibilities;
+Module reps volunteer at the beginning of each semester to act as a voice for students on their module.
+Module Reps will be expected to undertake the following duties and responsibilities;

 • Attend all Student Staff Consultative Committee (SSCC's) meetings within the Division/School